asuma312/python-weblogging/readme.md

 - **models/**: Data models including the user definition and database configuration.
 - **utils/**: Helper functions for log manipulation and path management.

+## Python client
+You can find python client both in pypi: https://pypi.org/project/pythonweblog-client-ws/ And in github repo: https://github.com/asuma312/pyweblog_client

 ## Final Considerations

 This project is suited for applications requiring centralized log management and robust authentication, integrating both synchronous (HTTP) and asynchronous (WebSocket) communication.